-Through this project I created a series of terracotta clay forms in order to explore the issues surrounding woman portrayed in historical narrative especially that of Greek mythology.
-This project is important at this time because of the rewriting of the female narrative going on in our culture today especially in social media with the rise of the #metoo movement.
+Through this project, I created a series of terracotta clay forms to explore the issues surrounding women portrayed in historical narratives, especially Greek mythology.
+This project is significant because of the rewriting of the female role in our culture today, especially in social media, with the rise of the #metoo movement.

 Form and Surface Study - Thrown Amphora

 This piece was my first attempt at learning to throw an amphora vase form with terracotta.
-I had never thrown such a porous clay before so it was a learning process.
-Learning to throw such large forms was also new to me.
+I had never thrown such a porous clay before, so it was a learning process.
+Learning to throw such large structures was also new to me.
 Throwing and piecing shapes on top of others was done through trial and error as I had to get to know the drying time of the clay.
-The handles toke several attempts due to the difficulty of making them identical on each side.
-Once thrown and trimmed I experimented with different cone levels and patterning.
+The handles took several attempts due to the difficulty of making them identical on each side.
+Once thrown and trimmed, I experimented with different cone levels and patterning.
 I burnished this surface but only painted some patterns to see how the slip would turn out as a test.
 This clay turned out over-fired as visible from the dark red hue of the surface.